Click Link To Scroll To Topic

-The guardianship process can be filled with emotions.
-Realizing that a loved one is no longer capable of caring for his or her self can be difficult to accept.
-That’s why you need an attorney who offers legal services with compassion.
-For the past twenty-five (25) years, Attorney Whalen has built a reputation for providing compassionate legal care for his clients, putting their needs and interests first while navigating emotionally trying circumstances.
+The Pa Guardianship process can be filled with emotions.
+Realizing that a loved one is no longer capable of caring for themselves can be difficult to accept.
+For the past thirty-one (31) years, I have built a reputation for providing compassionate legal care for my clients.
+I put their needs and interests first while navigating emotionally trying circumstances.

 The Pa Probate process, itself, is a very simple process.
 However, it is merely the beginning of the Pa Estate Administration (also known as the Pa Estate Settlement) process, which involves settling a decedent’s affairs, and can (and does) involve many, many other steps, depending on many, many other things.

 The West Chester Pa Attorneys Guide is the core of this website.
 It consists of the best, most important articles, posts, and pages on this website.
 Their focus is to provide the best and most complete information on a particular topic, rather than to sell my services.

 John B. Whalen, Jr., JD., LL.M., is an AV Peer Review Rated Preeminent 5.0 and Avvo Rated 10.0 Superb (obtaining over 95 client reviews and peer endorsements) premier and prestigious Attorney and Counselor at Law.